Study visa for Language and Culture Assistants

 Procedure

-- Visa application period: Language assistants must submit their visa application sufficiently in advance of the beginning of their program, as the procedure entails consultations with other authorities.
+• Visa application period: Language assistants must submit their visa application at least two months before the beginning of their program, as the procedure entails consultations with other authorities.
+Late applications will only be accepted if the applicant can demonstrate extenuating circumstances.
 Applications can be submitted as early as three months before the start of their program.

 If the study stay is for longer than 6 months, the visa will be valid for a 90-day stay.
 The student must apply for a Foreigner Identity Card within a period of 1 month from their entry into Spain, at the Foreign Nationals' Office or the Police Station of the province in which the permit was processed.